 I’m still making changes every year to my crops, and I always try a new one – or two or three – each year.
 But these guidelines have helped me not get in over my head.

 You’d think I’d learn.
 But cabbage is so pretty in the garden!
 And easy!
 But come July, I’ve got 8 ginormous heads of cabbage, and I’m searching Pinterest for ideas on preserving them.
-Last year I tried my hand at homemade sauerkraut.
+Once I tried my hand at homemade sauerkraut.
 It was fun, but the problem?
 We’ve never eaten sauerkraut.
-It’s still in the freezer.
+After a couple of years I fed it to the chickens, but even they didn’t eat it.

 The best use of your garden space is with crops you already eat often.
 Sure, experiment with some others.
 If I hadn’t tried black-eyed peas, they wouldn’t have become a staple in my garden and in my pantry.
 But for most of your garden space, choose what you know you already eat.